What are we campaigning for?

 - In England: We have seen an ovarian cancer local and regional pilot as part of Be Clear on Cancer, a government funded campaign which aims to raise awareness of the symptoms of cancer and encouraging people to see their GP early.
 Ovarian cancer has also been included in an abdominal symptoms campaign pilot in the Midlands.

-Thanks to the campaigning of Una Crudden, supported by Target Ovarian Cancer, the Public Health Agency ran an ovarian cancer awareness initiative in 2014.
-They have since launched Be Cancer Aware to raise awareness of all cancers, although there has yet to be an ovarian cancer specific campaign.
+- In Northern Ireland: The Public Health Agency ran an ovarian cancer awareness initiative.
+They also launched Be Cancer Aware to raise awareness of all cancers, although there has yet to be an ovarian cancer specific campaign.

 - In Scotland: The Detect Cancer Early symptoms awareness raising programme has featured ovarian cancer as part of the #MySurvivor campaign but has not been the focus on any standalone activity.